-The school will raise parents' and carers' awareness of online safety in the weekly school newsletter and other communications home, as well as information via our school website safeguarding section.
+The school will raise parents' and carers' awareness of online safety via the school newsletter and other communications home, as well as information via our school website safeguarding section.
 This policy will also be shared with parents and carers.

-Online safety will also be covered during parents' and carers' evenings.
+Online safety will also be covered during specific information evenings for parents' and carers'.

-If parents and carers have any queries or concerns in relation to their child's online safety, these should be raised in the first instance with the relevant pastoral team or the Headteacher and/or the DSL.
+If parents and carers have any queries or concerns in relation to their child's online safety, these should be raised in the first instance with the relevant pastoral team or the Headteacher and/or the DSL,